Welcome to Year 4's Class Page

 Children will choose a reading book from our reading area to read in school and at home.
 Children are encouraged to read at home at least three times per week to develop fluency and comprehension skills.
 Please also ensure your child has their reading book and record with them each day as the adults in class will read with the children throughout the week.

-Our PE days are Monday afternoon and Wednesday afternoon this term.
+Our PE days are Monday afternoon where we will be focusing on Dance this half term.
 Please ensure your child has the correct PE kit with them.
 Earrings need to be removed for our sessions; if they are newly pierced then please provide tape for your child so that they can cover their earrings safely.
+Additionally, we will be having Forest School sessions on a Wednesday afternoon.
+Please make sure the children bring old clothes and waterproofs with them!

 Homework